trtm/DLBB/README.md

 :book: :hammer: DLBook Builder

 Tired of manually printing every *.html page from the [DLBook](http://www.iro.umontreal.ca/\~bengioy/DLbook/) webpage?
 Here is your python script.
+It's like printing by hand, except you don't have to :smile:

 Requirements
 ------------